honeycombio/intro-to-o11y-java/README.md

 ### See the Results

-Go to [Honeycomb](https://ui.honeycomb.io) and choose the Dataset you configured.
+Go to [Honeycomb](https://ui.honeycomb.io).
+To choose a dataset, use the OTEL_SERVICE_NAME you configured.
+(The default is 'sequence of numbers').

 Do you see data in the graphs?
 Success!